Zip Lining in Colorado with Kids: Our Honest Experience

 For younger or lighter children, instructors may ride with them on certain lines if they don’t weigh enough to reach the next platform independently.
 This worked well for our child and helped ensure everyone completed the course safely.

-Before starting, the instructors mentioned something that caught our attention.
-They explained that if you slowed down too early on some of the longer lines, you might not reach the platform and would have to pull yourself along the cable.
-In reality, this didn’t happen to anyone during our session.
-But hearing that explanation did create a moment of anticipation before stepping off the platform.
 The lines themselves are quite long, which means you move faster than you might expect, but once you start the ride it quickly becomes exciting rather than frightening.
 For most children, the thrill of flying across the valley quickly replaces any nerves.

-Can You Take Photos or Videos?
+Can You Take Photos or Videos when Zip Lining?

 You can safely bring: